stereobooster/braindb/packages/docs/src/content/docs/notes/dataview.md

 - simplest views are table, list, list of lists
 - `link` - sql function that does nothing for data, but create a link in the output
   - to be explicit it can take arguments `link(url, title)`, which will be transformed to data query `url, title`
-- need SQL parser anyway
-  - to process `link`
-  - to change fields from `some.thing` to `frontmatter ->> '$.some.thing'`
-    - this won't work for dates (and arrays?)
-      - would need type-cast function or schema

 ---